-Tuesday nights are “Family Night” in the dormitories.
-During Family Nights, students take a break from the regular evening study routine to participate in dorm-bonding activities such as board games or going to Mercer Field House to play dodge ball.
-Occasionally, dorm parents will provide food for “hall feeds” on Family Night.
+Most Tuesday nights are “Family Night” in the dormitories.
+During Family Nights, students enjoy dorm-bonding activities such as board games, baking cookies, or going to Mercer Field House to play dodge ball.
+Occasionally, dorm parents will provide food for “hall feeds” or bake cookies on Family Night.

 The Family Boarding School extends beyond daily school life at The Hill.
 More than 30 percent of current Hill students have a legacy connection to the School, and The Hill boasts an extensive alumni network that holds numerous annual regional events, allowing alumni to stay connected after graduating from The Hill.
 Reunion Weekend also is a well-attended event that occurs each June, bringing together generations of Hill alumni and their families from across the country and around the world as they come “home” to The Hill School.